 Are you looking for a local mortgage broker?

 Get an easy pre-approval in Montreal at the best rate with McKay Wood.
-Mortgage pre-approval in Montreal, QC doesn’t have to be difficult.
+Mortgage pre-approval in Montreal, YT doesn’t have to be difficult.
 McKay Wood can help you get pre-approved quickly and easily.
 We work with you one-on-one to ensure that you get the best mortgage for your needs.
 Contact us today for more information.

 Why are we better for you than your bank?

 - We’re a local company that has been helping Montreal locals with their mortgages for over 10 years.

 - As your mortgage broker, we work for you, not the bank.
 This means that we’ll get you the best mortgage rate possible.

 - We have a wide range of lenders that we work with, so we can find the perfect match for you.

 - We’re available to answer your questions and help you through the process, from start to finish.

 Get in touch with McKay Wood today and let us help you get pre-approved for a mortgage.
 We’ll make the process easy and stress-free.
 Contact us now!